tarantool/ansible-cartridge/doc/configuration-basics.md

 We use groups to pass common variables for several instances.
 For example, each instance should know application name.
-Is't mush easier to write that `all` instances have that application name then to write that **each** instance has such application name.
+Is't much easier to write that `all` instances have some application name then to write that **every** instance has some application name.

 ## Variables priority